TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day8/docs/HHDay8Article.md

 The MacOS Core Audio api works differently.
 Instead of being given the two regions, you simply provide a sound output render callback that the system calls into with a given set of audio frames it intends to render.
 Core Audio doesn't care if you've setup a circular buffer, nor does it care where your read or write cursors happen to be.
 You have to handle all of that yourself.

+### Setting up the Core Audio Sound Output Buffer
+Go to the top of the osx_main.mm file and paste the following code near the other global variables to initialize the Sound Output Buffer.

+'''Objective-C++
+global_variable MacOSSoundOutput soundOutput = {};
+'''

+Now go to the top of the macOSInitSound function.
+We're going to setup the circular audio buffer along with its read and write cursors.

+First, you want to set the samples per second.
+Earlier, this was a global const varible, but now we're going to move it to the SoundOutput object.

+Paste the following code at the top of macOSInitSound()

+'''Objective-C++
+soundOutput.samplesPerSecond = 48000;
+'''

+Now change the audioDescriptor so it uses the samplesPerSecond from the soundOutput struct instead of the previous global constant.
+Here is what the change looks like.

+'''Objective-C++
+AudioStreamBasicDescription audioDescriptor;
+audioDescriptor.mSampleRate = soundOutput.samplesPerSecond;
+audioDescriptor.mFormatID = kAudioFormatLinearPCM;
+audioDescriptor.mFormatFlags = kAudioFormatFlagIsSignedInteger |
+                               kAudioFormatFlagIsPacked;
+'''

+#### Calculating the sound buffer size
+We are going to create a two second sound buffer with interleaved linear PCM sound data, just as Casey does in his stream.
+So the size of the sound buffer is the number of samples per second times the size of a single sample (two 16 bit signed integers representing the left and right audio channels) times the number of seconds (2).

+Paste the following lines of code right after the place where you set the soundOutput's samplesPerSecond property.

+'''Objective-C++
+int audioFrameSize = sizeof(int16) * 2;
+int numberOfSeconds = 2;
+soundOutput.bufferSize = soundOutput.samplesPerSecond * audioFrameSize * numberOfSeconds;
+'''